luissilva-firmstep/aws_terraform/README.md

 Add your region, mine is: eu-west-2

-For Default output format [None]: I just hit enter for none
+For Default output format [None]: I just hit Return for none